 I arrive in the office to prepare for the day.
 Wednesday is the toughest day of the week for a parliamentary reporter, with numerous committee meetings in the morning, Seanad sittings and a Dáil session that stretches into the night.

 I’m rostered to report the first five minutes of today’s Dáil sitting.
-A bell rings throughout Leinster House a few minutes before 10 a.m. to summon the Deputies.
+A bell rings throughout Leinster House a few minutes before the sitting begins to summon the Deputies.
 I take my seat in the centre of the Dáil Chamber, in front of the Ceann Comhairle’s chair and the clerks’ desk.

 The Ceann Comhairle enters, reads the prayer, announces the first item of business and calls the first speaker.